breezewish/express-minify/README.md

 - `whitelist`: `[RegExp1, RegExp2, ...]`

-  if set, any requests don't match whitelist rules will not be minified.
+  if set, any requests not matching whitelist rules will not be minified.

 # Examples